uplinkhq/docs/docs/knowledge-base/clients/index.md

 ---
-sidebar_position: 1
+sidebar_position: 3
 ---

-# Uplink for Companies
+# Uplink für Auftraggeber

 There are many IT recruiters, freelancer networks, and other ways to find a freelancer out there.
 Why should you choose Uplink?
 Here's what makes us unique.